 - Access to public benefits

-Ready to apply?
-Start your application online on Citizenshipworks or register to attend a Citizenship Workshop.
-At workshops, IRC will prepare your N-400 application, fill out your fee waiver or reduced fee form (I-912 or I-942, as applicable), and provide you study materials for the naturalization test.
-At most workshops, legal service fees are waived!
+Register to attend a citizenship workshop online.
+At workshops, IRC will prepare your N-400 application, fill out your fee waiver or reduced fee form if applicable (I-912 or I-942), and provide you study materials for the naturalization test.
+At most workshops, legal service fees are waived.

 Eligibility for Naturalization